 Today, it is home to the Hólar University and the iconic Hólar Cathedral, the oldest stone church in Iceland.

-Visit Nýjibær, a reconstruction of Iceland’s famous turfhouse, and learn all about the Icelandic horse in the Historical Centre of the Icelandic Horse.
+Visit Nýjibær, an old authentic Icelandic turfhouse built in 1860, and learn all about the Icelandic horse in the Historical Centre of the Icelandic Horse.